Multitype $\Lambda$-coalescents: Introduction and statements of main results

-We now anatomise the integral formula \eqref{eq:merger rates d} for the rate $\lambda_{\mathbf{b},\mathbf{k} \to i}$ at which a collection of $\mathbf{k}$ of $\mathbf{b}$ blocks merge to form a single block of type $i$, so that \eqref{eq:merger rates d} entails: \begin{itemize} \item Any individual block of type $j$ changes to type $i$ at rate $\rho_{j \to i}$. \item Any pair of blocks of type $i$ merge to form a single block of type $i$ at rate $\rho_{ii \to i}$. \item At rate $Q_{\to i}(\mathrm{d}s)$ a merger event of type $i$ and involvement probabilities $s = (s_1,\ldots,s_d)$ occurs.
-At this event, a proportion of all blocks in the process across various types merge to form a single block of type $i$ according to the following rule: independently each block of some type $j$ elects to be involved in the merger with probability $s_j$, or not be involved with probability $1 - s_j$. \end{itemize} Let us take a moment to reconnect the multitype $\Lambda$-coalescents with the single type $\Lambda$-coalescents introduced by Pitman \cite{pitman1999coalescents} and Sagitov \cite{sagitov1999general}.
-Indeed, every measure $\Lambda$ on $[0,1]$ may be unpacked via a unique representation
+We now anatomise the integral formula \eqref{eq:merger rates d} for the rate $\lambda_{\mathbf{b},\mathbf{k} \to i}$ at which a collection of $\mathbf{k}$ of $\mathbf{b}$ blocks merge to form a single block of type $i$: \begin{itemize} \item Any individual block of type $j$ changes to type $i$ at rate $\rho_{j \to i}$.
+These changes can be thought of as mutations. \item Any pair of blocks of type $i$ merge to form a single block of type $i$ at rate $\rho_{ii \to i}$. \item At rate $Q_{\to i}(\mathrm{d}s)$ a merger event of type $i$ and involvement probabilities $s = (s_1,\ldots,s_d)$ occurs.
+At this event, a proportion of all blocks in the process across various types merge to form a single block of type $i$ according to the following rule: independently each block of some type $j$ elects to be involved in the merger with probability $s_j$, or not be involved with probability $1 - s_j$. \end{itemize}